cpt22/YouLendToMe/Testing/HowTo.md

 2. Execute ./phpunit --bootstrap load.php tests

 **Windows**
+1. Instructions may be the same as on mac but I'm not sure, so orion try testing this

 **Writing test cases**
 - Follow documentation [here](https://phpunit.readthedocs.io/en/9.0/writing-tests-for-phpunit.html)
 - Be sure to include the actual file and any other dependencies at the top of the test file using proper syntax -> ```require_once SRC . "path to file with no leading /"```
-- Name the file```name of file to be tested``` + ```Test.php``` and place this file in the ```tests``` folder ..* e.g. testing verify.php would yield VerifyTest.php
+- Name the file```name of file to be tested``` + ```Test.php``` and place this file in the ```tests``` folder
+- e.g. testing verify.php would yield VerifyTest.php